 Here are 5 ways a self-study program can benefit you and improve your relationship:

 1. Prevention: Self-study relationship programs help you improve your relationship even if your relationship is doing well.
-They serve to protect the relationship from the inevitable problems that arise in relationships.
+They serve to protect and prevent the relationship from the inevitable problems that arise in relationships.
 Self-study relationship programs teach you to recognize warning signs and learn ways to problem solve with your partner.

 2. A fraction of the cost: Self-study programs are much less expensive than private premarital/marital counseling.
 You receive the tools to use, and powerful strategies to sustain your relationship.
 You can have the benefits of counseling without the financial burden of working with a counselor in couple’s therapy.